aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

 This add-on is not automatically installed when you first create a cluster, it must be added to the cluster in order to setup AMP for remote write of metrics.

-For more information on the add-on, please review the [user guide](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html).
+For more information on the add-on, please review the [user guide](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html). please review the Amazon Managed Service for Prometheus supported regions [documentation page](https://docs.aws.amazon.com/prometheus/latest/userguide/what-is-Amazon-Managed-Service-Prometheus.html) for more information.

 ## Prerequisites
 - `cert-manager` Blueprints add-on.